scubuk/selenium-tuto/README.md

 ![ ](https://user-images.githubusercontent.com/22459679/53161895-e81f8300-35db-11e9-9b7e-753a292c6fe2.PNG)

 Once you’ve confirmed that Python is correctly installed, you can proceed with installing Pip.
 * Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) to a folder on your computer.
+Open the link and Right-Click | Save As.
-* Open a command prompt, Windows+R and write cmd.
+* Open a command prompt.
+(Windows+R and write cmd.)
 * Navigate to the folder containing get-pip.py.

    ![ ](https://user-images.githubusercontent.com/22459679/53339475-85015980-3917-11e9-8b8e-928805f0c33e.PNG)